markphip/devops/guide/PROJECT-PACKAGE.md

 Now there is one more step to do.
 In the final phase, after the manual controls are run we want to run the Delivery pipeline we created earlier.
-This marks the package as Delivered which will also remove it from the Progression.
+This marks the package as Delivered which will also remove it from the Progression and update the metrics.
 To do that we need to add a second activity to the Ready for Delivery phase.
 Click on Add Activity.

 ![Deliver Activity](images/deliver-activity.png "Deliver Activity")